CogentRedTester/mpv-segment-linking/README.md

 ## Limitations

-There are several limitations compared to the native implementation of ordered chapters, mostly involving the use of the `ordered-chapters-files` option.
+There are several limitations compared to the native implementation of ordered chapters.
 Most of these limitations can be solved by using the metafiles.

 * cannot detect if a network file should contain segments

-* `ordered-chapters-files` only supports playlists consisting of a single filename on each line, more complex playlist formats like `pls` do not work

-* `ordered-chapters-files` cannot point to a network playlist (http, ftp, etc)

-* `ordered-chapters-files` cannot get the UIDs of playlist items that are accessed over a network protocol (http, ftp, etc)
+* does not support the `ordered-chapters-files` option.

 ## Unclear Behaviour